-A.2.3 Booting from hard disk
+A.2.4 Booting from hard disk

 It's possible to boot the installer using no removable media, but just an existing hard disk, which can have a different OS on it.
-Download hd-media/initrd.gz, hd-media/vmlinuz, and a Debian CD/DVD image to the top-level directory of the hard disk.
+Download hd-media/initrd.gz, hd-media/vmlinuz, and a Debian DVD image to the top-level directory of the hard disk.
 Make sure that the image has a filename ending in .iso.
 Now it's just a matter of booting linux with the initrd.
+Section 5.1.3 explains one way to do it.